-Leading the pack in original product development, we innovate Iceland’s first Game of Thrones and movie-inspired itineraries, giving first mover advantage to top tour operator Iceland Travel.
+Leading the pack in sustainable tour development, Iceland Cool innovates and launches Iceland’s first Game of Thrones and movie-inspired itineraries in cooperation with Iceland Travel.
 Initially created for the MICE sector, the Incentive Programs were launched in a press release and introduced to US Meeting Planners at the IMEX America Trade Show in Las Vegas.
 The itineraries guide attendees to locations from hit Hollywood movies and TV series that are filmed in Iceland and provide sustainable travel opportunities by showcasing some of the island’s lesser known regions.
 Subsequently the Incentive Programs were adapted for the consumer market and today represent a wildly popular and successful travel trend in Iceland.

 ICELAND THE NEW HOLLYWOOD HOTSPOT

 Iceland Travel Introduces Incentive Programs Inspired By Hit Hollywood Movies and TV Shows